 Chris laughs it off and tells Alpha to watch his bags while he goes to the restroom.
 To cry?

 Is Jake the gay one?
 Do he and Alpha have the kind of love that Todd and the eternally complicated Sara can never have?

 Another woman arrives and sits next to #notsara.
 They know each other.
 They take a selfie.
 They laugh at the selfie.

 My tea is now cold.
 My tea is my armor.
-No omelete has ever been this terrible but I will not give up.
-This omelete is my Everest.
+No omelette has ever been this terrible but I will not give up.
+This omelette is my Everest.
 It floats on the back of Moby Dick.

 I drink my cold tea.
-I shall finish this omelete.
+I shall finish this omelette.
 I will not have spent twelve dollars for nothing.

 Shark Tooth is reading Gravity’s Rainbow.
-Jake stares off into the distance, then slow turns to stare at Alpha, who is biting the other thumbnail now.
-Two rings on that hand, both silver.
+Jake stares off into the distance, then slowly turns to stare at Alpha, who is biting the other thumbnail now.
+Two rings on that hand.
+Both silver.